R U Tuff Enuff

 R U Tuff Enuff is the third album by American R&B singer Rebbie Jackson.
 This album was a different approach for Jackson, as it had a harder-edged street R&B sound that was very popular at the time—which was also exhibited on the La Toya album by Jackson's sister, La Toya Jackson.

+Release

 The single "Plaything" peaked at number eight on the Billboard R&B charts, Jackson's highest-charting single since 1984's "Centipede."
 The title track was also released as a single, but it was not as commercially successful.
 Melle Mel guested on "R U Tuff Enuff."

+After Centipede and You Send the Rain Away it was the third single of hers that had an accompanying music video (overall she has four, the video for Yours Faithfully was released ten years after Plaything).

 Critical reception

 People wrote that the "album is such a blank-sounding snore that—if dopey spelling is going to be insisted on—it might have been called Noise R Us."